 When criminal charges are pending or may be filed in connection with the incident described in the Report of Violation, the respondent may have an attorney present to advise the respondent.
 The attorney shall not participate in the hearing.

-Parents may wait in the CS waiting room while the hearing is proceeding.
+Parents may wait in the Community Standards waiting room while the hearing is proceeding.

 For Responsibility Hearings